tedneward/Azgaarnoth/Classes/Sorcerer.md

 * **Quickened Spell**
   When you cast a spell that has a casting time of 1 action, you can spend 2 sorcery points to change the casting time to 1 bonus action for this casting.

+* **Seeking Spell**
+  When you cast a spell that requires you to make a spell attack roll or that forces a target to make a Dexterity saving throw, you can spend 1 sorcery point to ignore the effects of half- and three-quarters cover against targets of the spell.

 * **Subtle Spell**
   When you cast a spell, you can spend 1 sorcery point to cast it without any somatic or verbal components.

 * **Twinned Spell**
   When you cast a spell that targets only one creature and doesn't have a range of self, you can spend a number of sorcery points equal to the spell's level to target a second creature in range with the same spell (1 sorcery point if the spell is a cantrip).
 To be eligible for Twinned Spell, a spell must be incapable of targeting more than one creature at the spell's current level.

+* **Unerring Spell**
+  If you make an attack roll for a spell and miss, you can spend 2 sorcery points to reroll the attack roll.
+You must use the result of the second roll.

+  You can use Unerring Spell even if you have already used a different Metamagic option during the casting of the spell.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.